Causal connectability between quantum systems and the black hole interior in holographic duality: : a boundary formulation of bulk horizon structure

 This argument is very general, independent of details of specific states or quantum systems. {For example}, the two CFTs can interact and have a bulk geometry described by a traversable wormhole~\cite{Gao:2016bin}.

 Since the bulk gravity theory does have a sharp light cone, the above no-go argument must somehow be avoided in the duality relation.
 To understand {a possible resolution}, consider a closely related case: Rindler patches for a quantum field theory in Minkowski spacetime.
 See Fig.~\ref{fig:rind}.
 If we discretize the theory by putting it on a lattice, the Minkowski vacuum $\ket{\Om}$ can be expressed as a TFD state for the $R$ and $L$ Rindler patches.
 In the discrete case there are no sharp light-cones.
 Any evolution on a lattice system has a small tail which gives rise to a nonzero commutator between two space-like separated operators.
 Indeed, in the discrete case, the above no-go argument applies: observers from the $R$ and $L$ Rindler systems are either always connected (for $p(s)$ having only isolated zeros) or can never be connected (for $p(s)$ identically zero).
 However, in the continuum limit, they are separated by sharp light-cones, and can meet in the $F$ region only after evolution by some nonzero $s_0$.
 This difference in the sharpness of the light-cone structure between the discrete case and the continuum limit can be attributed to a fundamental difference in the structure of their operator algebras.
 In the discrete case, the full Hilbert space factorizes into a tensor product of those of the $R$ and $L$ systems, and the operator algebras associated with the $R$ and $L$ systems are type I von Neumann algebras.
 In the continuum limit, there is no local Hilbert space associated with the $R$ or $L$ patch, and the local operator algebra associated to a Rindler region is a type III$_1$ von Neumann algebra.\footnote{For reviews on the classification of von Neumann algebras see chapter III.2 of~\cite{Haag:1992hx} or section 6 of~\cite{Witten:2018zxz}.} In the continuum case, the no-go argument does not apply, since for a type III$_1$ von Neumann algebra, there does not exist any projector $P_R$ that can be used to detect the influence of an $L$ observer.\footnote{Any projector in a type III von Neumann algebra is infinite, and it is not possible to use such a projector to measure local excitations~\cite{Buchholz:1994eb,Yngvason:2014oia}.
-Heuristically, due to the lack of a local Hilbert space associated with a Rindler region, there is no way to form finite projectors.}
+Heuristically, due to the lack of a local Hilbert space associated with a Rindler region, there is no way to form finite projectors.} We expect that a type II von Neumann algebra will also be unable to describe operators outside of a sharp horizon but we will leave a rigorous mathematical proof elsewhere.